-Choose PPPoE (Point to Point Protocol over Ethernet) if your ISP uses a PPPoE connection.
+Choose PPPoE (Point to Point Protocol over Ethernet) if your ISP (Internet Service Provider) uses a PPPoE connection.
 Your ISP will provide you with a username and password.
 This option is typically used for DSL services.
-Make sure to remove your PPPoE software from your computer.
+Make sure you remove your PPPoE software from your computer.
 The software is no longer needed and will not work through a router.